Gedas-LT/tc-calculator/README.md

 * [License](#license)

 ## General info
-Python package of calculator module which has basic mathematical operations: addition / subtraction, multiplication / division, and (nth) root of number.
+Python package of calculator module which has basic mathematical operations for integer numbers: addition / subtraction, multiplication / division, and (nth) root of number.
 Also calculator has its own memory.

 ## Instalation
 Install package directly from GitHub: